 System Media

 : media (text and images) that is deployed with the system, by system maintenance specialists.
 Updates require a new release to be deployed.
-Contrast with User Media.
+Contrast with user media.

 [System] Functional Requirements

 : a catalogue of the Functionality required of a system to address Stakeholder Requirements.
 Combined with Non-Functional Requirements comprise the Solution or System Requirements.